Jozef Gabčík: Assassination of Reinhard Heydrich

-On 27 May 1942, at 10:30 am, Heydrich proceeded on his daily commute from his home in Panenské Břežany to Prague Castle.
+On 27 May 1942, at 10:30 am, Reinhard Heydrich proceeded on his daily commute from his home in Panenské Břežany to Prague Castle.
 Gabčík and Kubiš waited at the tram stop on the curve near Bulovka Hospital in Prague 8-Libeň.
-As Heydrich's open-topped Mercedes-Benz neared the pair, Gabčík, who concealed his Sten gun under a raincoat, dropped the raincoat and raised the gun, and, at point-blank range, tried to shoot Heydrich, but the gun jammed.
+As Heydrich's open-topped Mercedes-Benz arrived, Gabčík, who concealed his Sten gun under a raincoat, dropped the raincoat and raised the gun to shoot Heydrich, but the gun jammed.
 Heydrich ordered his driver, SS-Oberscharführer Klein, to stop the car.
-As the car braked in front of him, Kubiš threw a modified anti-tank grenade (concealed in a briefcase) at the vehicle; he misjudged his throw.
-Instead of landing inside the Mercedes, it landed against the rear wheel.
-Nonetheless, the bomb severely wounded Heydrich when it detonated, its fragments ripping through the right rear fender and embedding shrapnel from the upholstery of the car into Heydrich, causing serious injuries to his left side, with major damage to his diaphragm, spleen and lung, as well as a fractured rib.
+As the car braked in front of him, Kubiš threw a modified anti-tank grenade (concealed in a briefcase) at the vehicle; it detonated under the car, seriously wounding Heydrich, its fragments ripping through the right rear fender and embedding shrapnel from the upholstery of the car into Heydrich, causing serious injuries to his left side, with major damage to his diaphragm, spleen and lung, as well as a fractured rib.
 Kubiš received a minor wound to his face from the shrapnel.
-Heydrich and Klein leapt out of the shattered limousine with drawn pistols; Klein ran towards Kubiš, who had staggered against the railings, while Heydrich went to Gabčík who stood paralyzed, holding the sten.
+Heydrich and Klein leapt out of the shattered car with drawn pistols; Klein ran towards Kubiš, who had staggered against the railings, while Heydrich went to Gabčík who stood, holding the Sten.
 Kubiš recovered and, jumped on his bicycle and pedalled away, scattering passengers spilling from the tram, by firing in the air with his Colt M1903 pistol.
 Klein tried to fire at him but dazed by the explosion, pressed the magazine release catch and the gun jammed.
-A staggering Heydrich came towards Gabčík, who dropped his sten and tried to reach his bicycle.
+A staggering Heydrich came towards Gabčík, who dropped his Sten and tried to reach his bicycle.
 He was forced to abandon this attempt, however, and took cover behind a telegraph pole, firing at Heydrich with his pistol.
-Heydrich returned fire and ducked behind the stalled tram.
-Suddenly, Heydrich doubled over and staggered to the side of the road in pain.
+Heydrich returned fire and ducked behind the stalled tram, when he suddenly doubled over and staggered to the side of the road in pain.
 He then collapsed against the railings, holding himself up with one hand.
-As Gabčík took the opportunity to run, Klein returned from his fruitless chase of Kubiš to help his wounded superior.
-Heydrich, his face pale and contorted in pain, pointed out the fleeing Slovak, saying "Get that bastard!".
-As Klein gave pursuit, Heydrich stumbled along the pavement before collapsing against the bonnet of his wrecked car.
+As Gabčík took the opportunity to run, Klein rushed to help his wounded superior.
+Heydrich, his face pale and contorted in pain, pointed toward the fleeing Gabčík, saying "Get that bastard!".
+As Klein gave pursuit, Heydrich stumbled along the pavement before collapsing against the bonnet of his car.
 Gabčík fled into a butcher shop, where the owner, a man named Brauer, who was a Nazi sympathiser and had a brother who worked for the Gestapo, ignored Gabčík's request for help, and ran out into the roadway, attracting Klein's attention by shouting and pointing.
-Klein, whose gun was still jammed and useless, rushed into the shop and collided with Gabčík in the doorway.
+Klein, whose gun was still jammed, ran into the shop and collided with Gabčík in the doorway.
 In the confusion, Gabčík shot him twice, severely wounding him in the leg.
 Gabčík then escaped in a tram, reaching a local safe house.
 The assassins were initially convinced that the attack had failed.
 Heydrich was rushed to Bulovka Hospital, where he consequently developed a fatal case of blood poisoning.
-He went into shock and died on the morning of June 4, 1942.
+He died of his injuries on 4 June 1942.